ntrezowan/the-plain/_posts/2011-10-02-setup-sip-for-nokiae63.md

 2. Again from your phone, go to -
 `Menu > Tools > Settings > Connection > Internet Tel.
 Settings` and choose the newly created SIP configuration (e.g. *VOIP_company_name*).

-3. After selecting the name, now choose the `SIP Profiles` and press `OK`.
+3. After selecting the name, choose the `SIP Profiles` and press `OK`.

 4. To check your SIP status, go to -
 `Menu > Connect > Internet Tel.
 Registration Status`.
 You should see the name in the list and it will show as `Not Registered`.
 Press `OK` and soon your phone will registered with the Asterisk server.